Murage-Ivy/restro-backend/README.md

 | GET | /me| To retrieve a logged in user|
 | DELETE | /logout| To destroy a logged in user details|

+### Future Updates
+* Add routes and controller action for updating reviews
+* Add a route and controller action for adding new and updating restaurant and food
+* Add a route and controller action for admin login and sign up

 ### Technologies Used
 * [Ruby on rails](https://guides.rubyonrails.org/) Rails is a web application development framework written in the Ruby programming language.
 It allows for installation and managing of dependencies and communication with databases.